pierrepeterlongo/back_to_sequences/README.md

 	* For compiling with a mac: change lines ` asm volatile("pause");` by `asm volatile("isb" : : : "memory");` in `lib/include/kmindex/spinlock.hpp`.
 	* Comment `if (!(kmv >= min_kmv_required))` line 219 of `app/kmindex/build.cpp`
 (sorry for the trouble)

+# TODO
+* [ ] Add a validation test
+* [ ] Add a number of shared kmers per sequence instead of only their ratio + add a threshold on the number of shared kmers
+* [ ] Parallelize the read extraction step
+* [ ] Thinks about a way to adapt this to protein sequences